Introduction to Bedrock

 Creating a Basic Theme

-2. Create a Theme Skeleton: Follow basic theme guidelines to set up your theme.
-Your file system should resemble this:
+2. Create a Theme Skeleton: Within the directory, create the following files and directories.
+When you are finished, your file system should resemble this:

 File system

-5. Header and Footer Elements: Include header.php and footer.php across all page templates.
+c.
+Header and Footer Elements: In the elements directory, include header.php and footer.php to use across all page templates.

-6. Page Theme Class: In application/themes/flintstone, create a page_theme.php class file, setting theme name and description.
+d.
+Page Theme Class: In application/themes/flintstone, create a page_theme.php class file, setting theme name and description:

 Installing the Theme